daniel-seattle/Ruby_101/README.md

-# Ruby_LS
+# Ruby_101
-Programming assignments for the Introductory course on Ruby at Launch School
+Programming assignments for the Ruby 101 course at Launch School